decaporg/decap-cms/website/site/content/docs/collection-types.md

 Unlike file collections, folder collections have the option to allow editors to create new items in the collection.
 This is set by the boolean `create` field.

+**Note:** Folder collections must have at least one field with the name "title" for creating new entry slugs.
+That field should use the default "string" widget.
+The "label" for the field can be any string value.

 Example:

 ```yaml